Clean Oceans International (COI) is a Santa Cruz, California based 501c3 non-profit.

 Research

-COI’s Research component is called "Environmental Plastic Assessment Program" (EPEP).
-EPAP works with volunteers conducting simple data-collection on shorelines and during cleanup events, generating useful information with minimal financial input and creating awareness of plastic pollution through community networking and corporate team building.
+COI’s Research component is called "Environmental Plastic Assessment Program" (EPAP).
+EPAP works with volunteers conducting simple data collection on shorelines and during cleanup events, generating useful information with minimal financial input and creating awareness of plastic pollution through community networking and corporate team building.

 Consistent shoreline and environmental monitoring must coincide with abatement measures to assess any changes positive or not.
-EPAP is simple enough to be done by one person using inexpensive hand tools.
+EPAP is simple enough to be done by 1-2 people using inexpensive hand tools.

 Innovation

-COI’s Innovation component is shrinking Portable Plastic to Fuel (PPTF) technology to convert plastic waste into diesel fuel at any location.
+COI’s Innovation component is shrinking Portable Plastic Waste Conversion (PPWC) technology to convert plastic waste into diesel fuel and other products at any location.

 Studies began using the Blest BeH, 1-Kg system and commercial chemistry analysis firms in 2010.
-Energy testing began with the arrival of the initial EFT 100 PPTF system in 2015.
-In 2020, the COI PPTF mobile lab was donated to Oregon State University School of Chemical Engineering and testing and design is planned to be conducted as a partnership now.
+Energy testing at COI began with the arrival of the initial EFT 100 PPWC system in 2015.
+In 2020, the COI PPWC mobile lab was donated to Oregon State University School of Chemical Engineering with testing and design conducted as a partnership.
 Covid-19 put this work on hold but planning continues with waste management infrastructure, local businesses and agricultural partners.

 These trials will also produce financial guidelines for profitable deployment of this emerging technology internationally.
 Scalable infrastructure to profitably convert plastic into liquid fuel generates localized financial motivation to manage plastic waste as a valuable resource rather than a nuisance.
 Just as cash deposits have almost eliminated can and bottle debris, value for plastic scrap incentivizes plastic collection and recycling.

-These tests and trials are an important prelude to deploying PPTF to isolated and remote locations.
-The term "Power structures" describe more than electricity.
+These tests and trials are an important prelude to deploying PPWC to isolated and remote locations.
 Deployed systems must be able to plug into cultural and demographic situations as seamlessly as the local grid to start up and operate effectively.
 Employment norms and regulatory considerations are essential for successful installations to operate.
-Our goal is to make PPTF available to any community at prices that motivate plastic management.
+Our goal is to make PPWC available to any community at prices that motivate plastic management.

-COI’s Research component is called "Environmental Plastic Assessment Program" (EPEP).
-EPAP works with volunteers conducting simple data-collection on shorelines and during cleanup events, generating useful information with minimal financial input and creating awareness of plastic pollution through community networking and corporate team building.
+COI’s Research component is called "Environmental Plastic Assessment Program" (EPAP).
+EPAP works with volunteers conducting simple data collection on shorelines and during cleanup events, generating useful information with minimal financial input and creating awareness of plastic pollution through community networking and corporate team building.

 Consistent shoreline and environmental monitoring must coincide with abatement measures to assess any changes positive or not.
-EPAP is simple enough to be done by one person using inexpensive hand tools.
+EPAP is simple enough to be done by 1-2 people using inexpensive hand tools.

 Innovation

-COI’s Innovation component is shrinking Portable Plastic to Fuel (PPTF) technology to convert plastic waste into diesel fuel at any location.
+COI’s Innovation component is shrinking Portable Plastic Waste Conversion (PPWC) technology to convert plastic waste into diesel fuel and other products at any location.

 Studies began using the Blest BeH, 1-Kg system and commercial chemistry analysis firms in 2010.
-Energy testing began with the arrival of the initial EFT 100 PPTF system in 2015.
-In 2020, the COI PPTF mobile lab was donated to Oregon State University School of Chemical Engineering and testing and design is planned to be conducted as a partnership now.
+Energy testing at COI began with the arrival of the initial EFT 100 PPWC system in 2015.
+In 2020, the COI PPWC mobile lab was donated to Oregon State University School of Chemical Engineering with testing and design conducted as a partnership.
 Covid-19 put this work on hold but planning continues with waste management infrastructure, local businesses and agricultural partners.

 These trials will also produce financial guidelines for profitable deployment of this emerging technology internationally.
 Scalable infrastructure to profitably convert plastic into liquid fuel generates localized financial motivation to manage plastic waste as a valuable resource rather than a nuisance.
 Just as cash deposits have almost eliminated can and bottle debris, value for plastic scrap incentivizes plastic collection and recycling.

-These tests and trials are an important prelude to deploying PPTF to isolated and remote locations.
-The term "Power structures" describe more than electricity.
+These tests and trials are an important prelude to deploying PPWC to isolated and remote locations.
 Deployed systems must be able to plug into cultural and demographic situations as seamlessly as the local grid to start up and operate effectively.
 Employment norms and regulatory considerations are essential for successful installations to operate.
-Our goal is to make PPTF available to any community at prices that motivate plastic management.
+Our goal is to make PPWC available to any community at prices that motivate plastic management.